projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

-   VM ID is picked, EPT is initialized, e820 table for this VM is prepared, I/O bitmap is set up, virtual PIC/IOAPIC/PCI/UART is initialized, EPC for virtual SGX is prepared, guest PM IO is set up, IOMMU for PT dev support is enabled, virtual CPUID entries are filled, and vCPUs configred in this VM's ``vm config`` are prepared.
+   VM ID is picked, EPT is initialized, e820 table for this VM is prepared, I/O bitmap is set up, virtual PIC/IOAPIC/PCI/UART is initialized, EPC for virtual SGX is prepared, guest PM IO is set up, IOMMU for PT dev support is enabled, virtual CPUID entries are filled, and vCPUs configured in this VM's ``vm config`` are prepared.
 For post-launched User VM, the EPT page table and e820 table is actually prepared by DM instead of hypervisor.